skulick/ppchyprep/README.md

 ## Purpose

-The part-of-speech tagger discussed [here](https://arxiv.org/abs/2204.01175) uses the PPCHY for training and evaluation material.
+The part-of-speech tagger discussed [here](https://arxiv.org/abs/2204.01175), and a syntactic parser to be released use the PPCHY for training and evaluation material.
 This code carries out various processing steps to prepare the PPCHY for that purpose.
-This includes converting the romanized form to Yiddish script and creating the splits for the cross-validation training/eval experiments.
-For more details please see the code documentation.

 ## Installation